Keoti Fort

 Keoti Fort (also Keonti Fort) is an Indian fortress (qila) situated on the Rewa Plateau about 53 km north-east of the city of Rewa, in Rewa district in the Indian state of Madhya Pradesh.

 History

-Keoti Fort is said to have been constructed by Raja Parmal Dev in 1500 AD. mentioned in an account of the Indian Rebellion of 1857.
-Thakur Ranmat Sinha, a leader in the Rebellion in Rewa State, went into hiding near Keoti Fort.
-In an encounter at the fort, he killed a British officer who had come to arrest him.
-Eventually, he surrendered at the urging of the Maharaja Raghuraj Singh who supported the British.
-He was hanged in 1860 for the murder of the British officer.
+Keoti Fort is said to have been constructed by Raja Parmal Dev in 1500 AD, who was a Baghel Rajput King and son of Maharaja of Rewa (princely state) mentioned in an account of the Indian Rebellion of 1857.
+Thakur Ranmat Singh Baghel was a descendent of Kothi Royal Family of Kothi State, a Baghel Rajput sardar (commander) in the army of Maharaja Raghuraj Singh of Rewa (princely state) and later a prominent leader in the Rebellion in Rewa State during 1857 revolt in Baghelkhand, went into hiding in Keoti Fort along with his uncle Thakur Shyam Shah Baghel.
+In a battle at the Keoti Fort, Ranmat Singh killed the British Colonial who came to arrest him, thereby defeating the British forces.

+The Maharaja Raghuraj Singh of Rewa wanted Ranmat Singh to surrender to the British authorities with the assurance that he would not be killed.
+However his Diwan Dinbandhu Pandey of Rewa acted as an informant for the British, which led to the capture of Ranmat Singh by the British authorities.
+He was hanged in 1860 for the murder of the British officers along with his active role in 1857 revolt against the British authorities in Baghelkhand where he defeated the British authorities in multiple battles across areas like Nagod, Bhilsain, Chitrakoot, Nowgong, and Keoti.

+During the Revolt of 1857 in Baghelkhand, the Kothi State (Kothi princely state, Satna) is noted for helping Thakur Ranmat Singh Baghel.
+Historical accounts mention that Raja Bahadur Avdhoot Singh Baghel of Kothi State provided rebels with shelter, ammunition, food, money, and support for recruiting fighters.

 Geography

 Keoti Fort is situated on the Rewa Plateau near the northern end of the Vindhya Escarpment.
 The fort is built on the right bank of a ravine that the Mahana River has cut into the escarpment.
 The 98 m high Keoti Falls is on the opposite side of the ravine, visible from the northern part of the fort.
 The elevation of Keoti Fort is 280 m above mean sea level.

 Keoti Fort is about 53 km from the city of Rewa.
 The nearest airport is located at Prayagraj (Allahabad) in Uttar Pradesh, a distance of 114 km.